 Exploration and Discovery

-Students will get a better idea of how aviation creates greenhouse gas which affects the Earth’s atmosphere.
+Students gain a better idea of how aviation creates greenhouse gas which affects the Earth’s atmosphere.
 They will think critically about the effects of greenhouse gas on climate change by investigating the extent to which weight contributes to energy consumption for an airplane.

 Students think more critically about the negative impacts of food waste on the Earth by focusing on their own lives and communities.
 They will analyze the food waste that their class produces, then design and implement a plan to reduce, reuse, or recycle their waste effectively.